microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Market.md

 TIP: The fastest and easiest offer is a "Contact Me" offer.
 If your goal is to get something published on the Azure Marketplace ASAP then select a "Contact Me" offer.
 However, most of the   Co-sell and GTM benefits provided by Microsoft require solutions to be transactable in the Azure Marketplace.
 This would require a "Sell With Microsoft" offer.

+For a deeper dive into creating an offer, check out the [Create Offer Page](_docs/Skilling/Partner Onboarding Academy/Create Offer.md)

 #### Upload Co-Sell Collateral to become "Co-Sell Ready"
 Co-selling is any collaborative engagement between Microsoft and its partner ecosystem, including:
 - Building demand